Competitive Intelligence in The Real World. What is it?

 6. Predict what’s happening and offer options

 Now you have the Intelligence.
 Did we mention that Intelligence should be forward-looking?
-You will be swamped with data that is telling you what has happened.
+You will be swamped with data that tells you what has happened.
 Intelligence needs to tell you what is happening and what will happen.
-An Intelligence officer’s career will not last long if look backwards.
+An Intelligence officer’s career will not last long if one looks backwards.
 They tell a brigade that enemy troops are over that hill.
 Only to find after attacking there are not.
-“Well the data told me there where there 2 months ago?
+“Well, the data told me there were there 2 months ago.
 So I’m not sure what went wrong?”

 If you have a good idea of what’s going to happen.
 And where it’s happening and when you have a greater chance of developing your options.
 Intelligence needs to offer alternatives.
 It’s the decision-maker’s prerogative to accept or reject them.